 Executive functions refer to higher-level cognitive functions that are primarily mediated by the frontal lobes.
 These functions include insight, awareness, judgment, planning, organization, problem solving, multi-tasking and working memory (Lezak, 2004).
 Executive deficits are particularly relevant following traumatic brain injury from both a pathophysiologic as well as a psychosocial perspective.
-The frontal lobes tend to be one of the brain areas most likely to be injured following TBI in contrast to typical unilateral insults following vascular injury.
+The frontal lobes tend to be one of the brain areas most likely to be injured following trauma (Greenwald et al., 2003).
+Frequently bilateral frontal lobe injury occurs following TBI in contrast to typical unilateral insults following vascular injury.
 Not only direct contusion to the frontal and temporal lobes but also diffuse axonal injury sustained as a result of TBI affects executive functioning (Eslinger, 2013).
 Patients with a TBI often present with cognitive and behavioral deficits in the presence of little physical impairment.

-In reviews by Cicerone et al. (Cicerone et al., 2000; Cicerone et al., 2005; Cicerone et al., 2011), a total of 41 studies have been identified and reviewed examining interventions for executive functions following an ABI.
-The overarching conclusion made was that interventions which have formal problem-solving strategies and are highly applicable to everyday life are the most effective.
-In addition to that, we have also provided the clinical algorithm from the INCOG group on executive functioning to show what an example of a care management trajectory might look like in individuals with an ABI and executive dysfunction (Figure 2.7).
+In reviews by Cicerone et al. (Cicerone et al., 2000; Cicerone et al., 2005; Cicerone et al., 2011), a total of 41 studies were identified, which examined interventions for executive functions following an ABI.
+In these studies, the overarching conclusion was that interventions which have formal problem-solving strategies and are highly applicable to everyday life are the most effective.
+In addition to these articles, a clinical algorithm from the INCOG group on executive functioning is included, which demonstrates an example of a care management trajectory in individuals with an ABI and executive dysfunction (Figure 2.7).